 You are not required to withhold PIT from household employees' wages.
-However, if you agree to withhold PIT for any of your household employees, PIT withholding is based on the amount of wages paid, the number of withholding allowances claimed by the employee, and the payroll period.
-For additional information on PIT Withholding, refer to pages 12 and 13, or visit Rates and Withholding (edd.ca.gov/Payroll_Taxes/Rates_and_Withholding.htm).
+However, if both you and your employee agree to PIT withholding, the withholding is based on the amount of wages paid, the number of withholding allowances claimed by the employee, and the payroll period.
+For more information on PIT Withholding, refer to pages 12 and 13, or visit Rates and Withholding (edd.ca.gov/Payroll_Taxes/Rates_and_Withholding.htm).

-Dear Household Employer:
+Dear Household Employer,